Reggie Jefferson

-Reginald "Reg" Jirod Jefferson (born September 25, 1968) is a former designated hitter who played for from 1991 to 1999 the Cincinnati Reds, Cleveland Indians, Seattle Mariners and the Boston Red Sox.
+Reginald "Reg" Jirod Jefferson (born September 25, 1968) is an American former professional baseball designated hitter.
+He played in Major League Baseball (MLB) from 1991 to 1999 for the Cincinnati Reds, Cleveland Indians, Seattle Mariners and the Boston Red Sox.

 Playing career

-Reggie attended Lincoln High School in Tallahassee; he was a three-sport star, lettering in baseball, basketball and football.
+Jefferson attended Lincoln High School in Tallahassee, Florida.
+He was a three-sport star, lettering in baseball, basketball and football.

+The Cincinnati Reds drafted Jefferson in the third round of the 1986 MLB draft.
+He missed most of the 1987 season with a shin fracture.
+He was a Midwest League All-Star in 1988.
+His 1990 season ended in May with a stress fracture in his back.
+He made his MLB debut with Cincinnati early in the 1991 season.
+He went 1-for-7 with a home run.
+The Reds traded Jefferson to the Cleveland Indians for Tim Costo on June 11.
+After the trade, Jefferson dealt with pneumonia and a pulled chest muscle.
+He hit .194 in his first MLB season, the lowest in his career.
+He spent most of 1992 in the minors, batting.
+230 with Cleveland in July then .380 as a September call-up.

-He was traded in the winter of 1993 by Cleveland to Seattle with Félix Fermín and cash for shortstop Omar Vizquel.
-He also played one season in Japan for the Seibu Lions in 2000.
+Jefferson was traded in December 1993 by Cleveland to Seattle with Félix Fermín and cash for shortstop Omar Vizquel.
+Beginning in 1994, Jefferson stopped being a switch hitter.
+He hit .327 in 63 games in his single season with Seattle.

-For the Red Sox in 1996, he hit for a batting average of .347 which would have been third highest in the league if not for falling short in at-bats needed and was given the nickname 'The Miracle' by faithful Red Sox fans.
+Jefferson signed with the Boston Red Sox in April 1995.
+He dealt with a back injury that season.
+In 1996, he hit .347 which would have been third highest in the league if not for falling short in at-bats needed and was given the nickname 'The Miracle' by faithful Red Sox fans.
 Unable to hit left-handed pitchers, he was left off the 1999 playoff roster as a result.
 Jefferson would never play major league baseball again.

-In 680 games over nine seasons, Jefferson posted a .300 batting average (637-for-2123) with 285 runs, 131 doubles, 11 triples, 72 home runs, 300 RBI, 146 bases on balls, .349 on-base percentage and .474 slugging percentage.
+In 680 games over nine seasons, Jefferson posted a .300 batting average with 285 runs, 131 doubles, 11 triples, 72 home runs, 300 RBI, 146 bases on balls, .349 on-base percentage and .474 slugging percentage.
+He also played one season in Japan for the Seibu Lions in 2000, receiving a contract of more than $1 million.

 Post-playing career

 Jefferson has also served as a player agent.
-He was the hitting coach of the Albuquerque Isotopes in 2005 and the University of South Florida in 2006.
+He was the hitting coach of the Albuquerque Isotopes in 2005 and the University of South Florida (USF) in 2006.
+He earned a degree in business administration from USF in 2003.

+Personal life

+Jefferson is married and has four children.